andywenk/andy-wenk/_posts/2022-12-01-the-spinning-mind.md

 In our culture and in our 1st world the thing that counts is: money.
 But money does not make you happy!
 As my beloved dad always said: "Money is shit - but it gives you a soothing feeling."
 Exactly!
 But nothing more.
 It fuckin' does not make you happy!
 It's a necessary evil.
 Nothing more.

-So when elaborating on this in this post, I have to retrhing my claim about fear.
+So when elaborating on this in this post, I have to rethink my claim about fear.
 Why is there fear at all?
 (Cool - listening to Seether: "Fuck me like you hate me!").
 The fear stems solely from the fact that I could "loose something".
 But what could I loose?
 Money?
 Fuck it!
 Because as I said before - money is a necessary evil.
 So I am loosing a necessary evil?
 Ha ha - that's simply ridiculous!
 So that means: even when Fanblast does not work and I can't work there anymore, and even when I would not be able to find another job in my salary range and even when I would not be able to find a job AT FUCKING ALL - it would not make me unhappy!
 Q.E.D!

 That means I rise my glas of red wine and am happy - because there is no need to fear anything at all!